marlonbarrios/semantic_tensegrities/README.md

 - **Thinking Indicator**: A floating "thinking" word appears when spacebar is pressed, pulsating throughout the experience

 ### Audio Experience
-- **OpenAI Text-to-Speech**: Generated texts are read aloud using OpenAI's TTS API with natural-sounding voices
+- **OpenAI Text-to-Speech**: Generated texts are read aloud using OpenAI's TTS API with natural-sounding voices (tts-1-hd model)
+- **Voice Selection**: Dropdown menu to select from available OpenAI TTS voices (alloy, echo, fable, onyx, nova, shimmer)
 - **Heartbeat Drone**: Heartbeat sound activated only when spacebar is pressed, creating an ambient atmosphere
 - **Bouncing Sound**: Sound effect plays when the network first appears
 - **Collapse Sound**: "Whoosh" sound effect plays when words collapse
 - **Automatic Reading**: Text is automatically read when generated, synchronized with the ticker display
 - **Single Voice Playback**: System ensures only one voice plays at a time, preventing overlapping audio
+- **Sound Toggle**: Icon button to mute/unmute all sounds
 - **Sound Control**: All sounds stop when home button is pressed or system is reset

 ### Visual Elements
 - **Ticker Display**: Scrolling text shows the text being spoken (only visible when voice is active)
   - Horizontal scrolling (right to left) for most languages
-  - Right-to-left scrolling for Arabic
+  - Right-to-left scrolling for Arabic and Hebrew
   - Vertical scrolling (bottom to top) for Japanese, Chinese, and Korean
-- **Loading Animation**: Animated word network appears during first text generation in the selected language
+- **Loading Animation**: Animated word network appears during first text generation with words in the selected language (language, space, latent, network, semantic, dimension, embedding, vector, meaning, text, navigation, technology)
+- **Membrane**: Organic, pulsing membrane surrounds the network visualization, creating a boundary that breathes with the semantic structure
 - **Auto-Zoom**: Network automatically zooms to fit the screen when first generated
 - **Dark/Light Mode**: Toggle between light and dark color schemes (top left button)
 - **Smooth Transitions**: Seamless transitions between generations